 7. Margalla Hills

 The Margalla Hills are a hill range that is part of the Margalla Hills National Park, which is located south of the Haripur District in Khyber Pakhtunkhwa, Pakistan, on the northern fringe of Islamabad Capital Territory.
 They are a portion of the foothills of the Himalayas.
 The Margalla range covers 12,605 hectares of land.
 It is a range with tall mountains and several valleys.

 Islamabad is a city full of life and culture.
-There are plenty of places to visit and things to see, so you’ll never be bored during your stay.
+There are plenty of places to visit in Islamabad and things to see, so you’ll never be bored during your stay.
 We hope you enjoy your tour of Islamabad!

 Islamabad is a beautiful city with a lot of interesting things to see and eat.
 An adventure trip to the heart of Pakistan will give you good memories.
 There are many other places to go in Islamabad besides these.
 For example, those who want to spend a good evening with their loved ones should go to one of Islamabad’s parks, picnic areas, beautiful hill stations, attractive farmhouses, or hike trails.